jordan-kasper/jordan-kasper.github.io/README.md

-# Jordan Kasper Resume Site
+# Jordan Kasper Portfolio Site
 ## Intro
 This is my portfolio / resume site.
 It displays my work history and projects along with a little bit about myself.